thinkbigthings/zee/README.md

 ## Building

-gradle clean javadoc build jacocoTestReport
+gradle clean build

+this command will build the javadocs and run the code coverage report all sources and javadocs will be bundled in the final build artifact

 ## Usage